By Terri Reddout

 When AIDS did get a name, no one knew exactly how you got it.
 There were a lot of myths, including you could get AIDS from a toilet seat.
 At the time, an LA Times Poll found that over 50 percent thought AIDS patients should be quarantined.
 Another 15 percent supported the idea that all AIDS patients be given an identifying tattoo.
 (Flashback to concentration camp Jews being given identifying tattoos.)

 Philadelphia helped to change those mindsets.
-At first, Denzel Washington’s character isn’t sure if he should shake hands or even be in the same room as Tom Hank’s character as he shows signs of AIDS.
+At first, Denzel Washington’s character isn’t sure if he should shake hands or even be in the same room as Tom Hank’s character.

 Over the course of the movie, we learn more about AIDS, even though there wasn’t much to know at the time.
 Washington’s character learns more about Hank’s lifestyle and recognizes the similarities between Hank’s family and his own.